 CMT-THEA-207 Interpreters' Laboratory, 1 cr.
 Participation in oral interpretation activities at local, regional, or national levels.
 Communication, Media and Theatre majors may repeat this course once for laboratory credit towards graduation requirements.
-Prereq.: CMT-THEA 255 or written consent of instructor.
+Prereg.: CMT-THEA 255 or written consent of instructor.

 CMT-THEA-220 Improvisation, 3 cr.
-Emphasis on mastering improvisational theatre games for both actor training and performance. (formerly SPCHPERF 131-Improvisational Drama)
+Emphasis on mastering improvisational theatre games for both actor training and performance.

 CMT-THEA-221 Acting 1, 3 cr.
-The basic skills of acting including the actor's internal preparation for playing a role and the development of his/her external technique for projecting the role to the audience. (formerly SPCHPERF 245)
+The basic skills of acting including the actor's internal preparation for playing a role and the development of his/her external technique for projecting the role to the audience.